Blaze Union: Allies

 A fifteen-year-old noble girl who is being pursued by an organization of assassins called the Blessed Papal Army.
 After she is rescued by Gram Blaze, Aegina and her twin sister Luciana join up with the army for protection, although only Aegina is able to perform in battle due to Luciana having a leg injury.
 Aegina is extremely polite and has a subdued, serious personality, in contrast to her cheerful and prank-loving older sister; however, she has an intense hatred of the Kingdom of Fantasinia, and becomes vehemently angry whenever it is spoken of.

 Aegina is the central character of the B route, which explores her and Luciana's background.
 The two of them were born as the princesses of Fantasinia, but right after they were born, someone attempted to assassinate them.
 They were rescued by a soldier and brought to Bronquia, where they were adopted by a Bronquian noble; although they do not know exactly why this happened, Aegina says that it is probably because of the Fantasinian superstition that twins are unlucky.
 During the B route, Luciana is killed by assassins, and Aegina leads an attack on Fantasinia with the support of Gram Blaze in order to smoke out the culprit.
 After learning the circumstances of her exile, Aegina is able to kill the one responsible and lay her grudge to rest, choosing to remain in Fantasinia with her family.

-She is 159 cm tall and likes mushrooms.